-The final report of the Renewable Energy Target review was released on 19 December 2012.
-The Australian Government is required to respond within six months of receiving the report.
+The Climate Change Authority's final report of the Renewable Energy Target review was released on 19 December 2012.

 Electricity market modelling

 Electricity market modelling was conducted by SKM MMA to inform the review.

 The discussion paper was released on 26 October 2012.
 It outlines the Authority’s preliminary views and draft recommendations on the Renewable Energy Target review.

 The discussion paper was updated on 31 October 2012 to correct an error identified by SKM MMA in its modelling calculations.
 A corrigenda has been issued which outlines the corrections made to the discussion paper.

 The Renewable Energy Target review issues paper was released on 20 August 2012.